martinacantaro/blog/README.md

 Mostly notes about what I'm learning at the moment.

-Post names are chronologically ordered in YYYY_MM_DD format.
+Post names are in YYYY_MM_DD format.